ubuntu/ubuntu-project-docs/docs/explanation/principles.rst

 Maintain usefulness
 ~~~~~~~~~~~~~~~~~~~

 We make exceptions to keep the distribution useful.
-Eg. Firefox,
+E.g. Firefox,
 hardware enablement, Internet protocol [need to expand on this].